 If a child becomes unwell and educators suspect they are suffering an infectious disease, they will be separated from the other children to stop the spread of the disease.
-This will be done with consideration of the child's emotional wellbeing and maintaining adequate supervision.
-The child must then also get a medical clearance from a doctor before they return to preschool.
+This will be done with consideration of the child's emotional wellbeing and maintaining adequate supervision during both indoor and outdoor play sessions.

-If the child is not well enough to participate in activities, their parent / carer will be contacted and asked to collect them or arrange for their nominated emergency contact to do so.
+If the child appears to not be well enough to participate in activities, or is suspected of having an infectious disease, their family will be contacted and asked to collect them or arrange for an authorised collector to.